jcroona/mockito/report.md

 ## Onboarding experience

 Did it build as documented?
-Yes, to build it was needed to run `./gradlew build` It did however fail to build, due to a failing stylecheck.
-All tests worked correctly, when running `gradlew test`, however.
+Yes, to build it was needed to run `./gradlew build`.
+However, it did fail to build, due to a failing stylecheck.
 There was therefore some things that could be improved.
+All tests worked correctly, when running `gradlew test`.

 (See the assignment for details; if everything works out of the box, there is no need to write much here.)